-2. Look at the grain color.
+2. Look at the color.

 Some questions to immediately ask yourself:

 If there is even a chance that the color isn’t natural, the odds are increased that the entire effort of identifying the wood will be in vain.

 Many woods, when left outside in the elements, tend to turn a bland gray color.
 Also, even interior wood also takes on a patina as it ages: some woods get darker, or redder, and some even get lighter or lose their color; but for the most part, wood tends to darken with age.

 The most predictable baseline to use when identifying wood is in a freshly sanded state.
 This eliminates the chances of a stain or natural aging skewing the color diagnosis of the wood.

 If the wood is unfinished, then look at the texture of the grain.
 Ask yourself these questions:

-Most softwoods will be almost perfectly smooth with no grain indentations, while many common hardwoods have an open pore structure, such as Oak or Mahogany; though there are some hardwoods that are also smooth to the touch, such as Maple.
+Most softwoods will be almost perfectly smooth with no grain indentations, while many common hardwoods have an open pore structure, such as oak or mahogany; though there are some hardwoods that are also smooth to the touch, such as maple.

 By observing the grain patterns, many times you can tell how the board was cut from the tree.
 Some wood species have dramatically different grain patterns from plainsawn to quartersawn surfaces.
-For instance, on their quartersawn surfaces, Lacewood has large lace patterns, Oak has flecks, and Maple has the characteristic “butcher block” appearance.
+For instance, on their quartersawn surfaces, lacewood has large lace patterns, oak has flecks, and maple has the characteristic “butcher block” appearance.

-Some species of wood have figure that is much more common than in other species: for example, curly figure is fairly common in Soft Maple, and the curls are usually well-pronounced and close together.
-Yet when Birch or Cherry has a curly grain, it is more often much less pronounced, and the curls are spaced farther apart.
+Some species of wood have figure that is much more common than in other species: for example, curly figure is fairly common in soft maple, and the curls are usually well-pronounced and close together.
+Yet when birch or cherry has a curly grain, it is more often much less pronounced, and the curls are spaced farther apart.

 4. Consider the weight and hardness of the wood.

-If it’s possible, pick the piece of wood up and get a sense of it’s weight, and compare it to other known wood species.
+If it’s possible, pick the piece of wood up and get a sense of its weight, and compare it to other known wood species.
 Try gouging the edge with your fingernail to get a sense of its hardness.
 If you have a scale, you can take measurements of the length, width, and thickness of the wood, and combine them to find the density of the wood.
 This can be helpful to compare to other density readings found in the database.
 When examining the wood in question, compare it to other known wood species, and ask yourself these questions:

 Wood from freshly felled trees, or wood that has been stored in an extremely humid environment will have very high moisture contents.
 In some freshly sawn pieces, moisture could account for over half of the wood’s total weight!
 Likewise, wood that has been stored in extremely dry conditions of less than 25% relative humidity will most likely feel lighter than average.

 Taking into account the size of the board, how does its weight compare to other benchmark woods?
-Is it heavier than Oak?
-Is it lighter than Pine?
+Is it heavier than oak?
+Is it lighter than pine?
 Look at the weight numbers for a few wood species that are close to yours, and get a ballpark estimate of its weight.

 Obviously softwoods will tend to be softer than hardwoods, but try to get a sense of how it compares to other known woods.
 Density and hardness are closely related, so if the wood is heavy, it will most likely be hard too.
 If the wood is a part of a finished item that you can’t adequately weigh, you might be able to test the hardness by gouging it in an inconspicuous area.
 Also, if it is used in a piece of furniture, such as a tabletop, a general idea of its hardness can be assessed by the number and depth of the gouges/dings in the piece given its age and use.
 A tabletop made of pine will have much deeper dents than a tabletop made of Oak.
 Additionally, you can always try the “fingernail test” as a rough hardness indicator: find a crisp edge of the wood, and with your fingernail try to push in as hard as you can and see if you’re able to make a dent in the wood.

-5. Consider the source.
+5. Consider its history.

 Many times we forget common sense and logic when attempting to identify wood.
-If you’ve got a piece of Amish furniture from Pennsylvania, chances are more likely that the wood will be made of something like Black Walnut or Cherry, and not African Wenge or Jatoba.
+If you’ve got a piece of Amish furniture from Pennsylvania, chances are more likely that the wood will be made of something like black walnut or cherry, and not African wenge or jatoba.
 You might call it “wood profiling,” but sometimes it can pay to be a little prejudiced when it comes to wood identification.
 Some common-sense questions to ask yourself when trying to identify a piece of wood:

 Knowing as much as you can about the source of the wood—even the smallest details—can be helpful.
 If the wood came from a wood pile or a lumber mill where all the pieces were from trees processed locally, then the potential species are immediately limited.
 If the wood came from a builder of antique furniture, or a boat-builder, or a trim carpenter: each of these occupations will tend to use certain species of woods much more often than others, making a logical guess much simpler.

-- How old is it?
 As with the wood’s source, its age will also help in identification purposes.
 Not only will it help to determine if the wood should have developed a natural patina, but it will also suggest certain species which were more prevalent at different times in history.
-For instance, many acoustic guitars made before the 1990s have featured Brazilian Rosewood backs, yet due to CITES restrictions placed upon that species, East Indian Rosewood has become much more common on newer guitars.
+For instance, many acoustic guitars made before the 1990s have featured Brazilian rosewood backs/sides, yet due to CITES restrictions placed upon that species, East Indian rosewood became a much more common species on newer guitars.
 (And this is a continuing shift as newer replacements are sought for rosewoods altogether.)

 Some species of trees are typically very small—some are even considered shrubs—while others get quite large.
-For instance, if you see a large panel or section of wood that’s entirely black, chances are it’s either painted, dyed, or stained: Gaboon Ebony and related species are typically very small and very expensive.
+For instance, if you see a large panel or section of wood that’s entirely black, chances are it’s either painted, dyed, or stained: Gaboon ebony and related species are typically very small and very expensive.

 Simply knowing what the wood was intended for—when considered in conjunction with where it came from and how old it is—can give you many clues to help identify it.
 In some applications, certain wood species are used much more frequently than others, so that you can make an educated guess as to the species of the wood based upon the application where it was used.
-For instance: many older houses with solid hardwood floors have commonly used either Red Oak or Hard Maple; many antique furniture pieces have featured quartersawn White Oak; many violins have Spruce tops; many closet items used Aromatic Red Cedar, and so forth.
+For instance, in the United States: many older houses with solid hardwood floors have commonly used either red oak or hard maple; many antique furniture pieces have featured quartersawn white oak; many violins have spruce tops; many closet items used aromatic red cedar, and so forth.
 While it’s not a 100% guarantee, “profiling” the wood in question will help reduce the number of possible suspects, and aid in deducing the correct species.

-6. Find the x-factor.
+6. Find the X-Factor.